London Studio 5 Fitzroy Square, London W1T 5HH

 Their concept for French restaurant Bandol, in London’s Chelsea, applies a similar thought process.
 Using warm tones and natural materials (including an olive tree within the central dining space), the interior provides the rustic appeal of Provence and the French Riviera, whilst the inclusion of contemporary furniture shows consideration to its target audience.

 The recent refurbishment project for the quintessentially English Athenaeum Hotel & Residences is beautiful, opening up spaces and incorporating design features resonant with the building’s Art Deco transformation in the 1930s.
+Following on from this projects KKD has been commissioned to design further hospitality spaces, the latest of which is a stylish hotel for Aloft Al Ain in the UAE, which has seen them design all elements of the hotel from reception, restaurants, bars, guest rooms and even the hotel’s fitness centre.

 For House of Fraser first out of town and first sustainable store, they have created a concept that is a serious competitor to its contemporaries.
 Spacious and light, the store includes multiple eco elements and features that are relevant to its Rushden lakes location.
+Another department store project can be found in Beruit, for high-end retailer ABC – beautifully executed the concept uses bespoke patterns to create a strong individual identity in each department.